mozilla/bedrock/docs/coding.rst

 We sometimes need to have a special page variation for people visiting from certain countries.
 To make this easier we have a redirect view class that will allow you to define URLs per country as well as a default for everyone else.
-This redirector URL must only be a redirector since it must be uncachable by our CDN so that all visitors will hit the server and see the correct page for their location.

 .. code-block:: python